Nic7C5/Gen1Inserter/README.md

 Then do what you are asked to.
 After one run, you might have a look at 'config.txt' located in '/resources/'.
 There you canset some options.

 ##### Bugs/missing features
-* error when handling 'multi evolution' data (e.g. evee)
+* error handling 'multi branch evolution' data (e.g. Tyrogue)
 * tm/hm and level learnsets not yet implemented
 * pokedex_entries not yet written/converted and included